 Embracing both free verse and formal structures, Shockley straddles the divide between traditional and experimental poetics.
 A review of her work in Library Journal noted that, “Shockley’s work incorporates elements of myth without being patently ‘mythical’ and is personal without being self-indulgent, sentimental without being saccharine.”
 Her reported influences include Gwendolyn Brooks, Lucille Clifton, and Harryette Mullen.
+Shockley’s poems have been translated into French, Slovenian, and Polish.

-A Cave Canem graduate fellow, Shockley has received the Lannan Poetry Prize, the Stephen Henderson Award, and the Holmes National Poetry Prize.
+A Cave Canem graduate fellow, Shockley has received the 2023 Shelley Memorial Award, the Lannan Poetry Prize, the Stephen Henderson Award, and the Holmes National Poetry Prize.
 Her poetry has also been supported by fellowships and residencies from the Radcliffe Institute for Advanced Study, MacDowell, and Hedgebrook.
-Two of her poems were displayed in the Biko 30/30 exhibit, a commemoration of the life and work of anti-apartheid activist Steven Biko, which toured South Africa in 2007.
-Her poems have been translated into French, Slovenian, and Polish.
+Two of her poems were displayed in the Biko 30/30 exhibit, a commemoration of the life and work of anti-apartheid activist Steve Biko.
+The exhibit toured South Africa in 2007.

 Shockley was coeditor of the poetry journal jubilat from 2004 to 2007 and Poem-a-Day Guest Editor in August 2018.
 She teaches African American literature and creative writing at Rutgers University-New Brunswick in New Jersey.